 A great way to overcome the anxiety interviews produce is to begin feeling good about the process.
 Need help getting there?
 Here are five ways to build confidence for a job interview.

-One great way to build your interviewing confidence is by conducting plenty of research on the company you're applying with and the position it's offering.
+One great way to build your confidence going into the interview is by conducting plenty of research on the company and the position that you're going after.
 A common question interviewers ask is, "Do you know anything about our company?"
-Most times, candidates are forced to answer, "No."
+Most times, candidates give vague answers, or—in a worst-case scenario—answer, "No."

-If you're able to share the company's background information and showcase knowledge of its future goals for the position in question, you'll undoubtedly catch the interviewer off-guard, in a great way!
+If you're able to share the company's background information and showcase knowledge of its future goals for the position in question, you'll have an opportunity to impress the interviewer.

-A great way to build your confidence for the interview is to practice before the big day.
-You can do this by answering questions in front of the mirror to read your own facial expressions and body language, or have a friend help you with a mock interview.
+Another great way to build confidence going into the interview is to practice before the big day.
+You can do this by answering questions in front of a mirror to read your own facial expressions and body language or have a friend help you with a mock interview.

 It's also great to find a professional outfit you feel comfortable wearing.
 Feeling good in your clothes and knowing you've fully prepared can work wonders in boosting your confidence before the big day.